Looking for an easy way to write memorable melodies?

 Think of your melody as the icing on the cake or the spices you use to make your meals less bland.

-WHAT IS A MELODY BUILT FROM?
+WHAT IS MELODY MADE OF?

 Melodies are generally built from a scale and consist of 1 note patterns and can be found to include these elements: